-McMaster Fires Iran Hawk from NSC
+McMaster Fires Iran Hawk From NSC

 -

 National Security Advisor Lt.
 Gen. H.R.
-McMaster has removed Derek Harvey, the top Middle East advisor on the National Security Council (NSC), from his post on Thursday, according to a source with knowledge of the personnel move.
+McMaster has removed Derek Harvey, the top Middle East advisor on the National Security Council (NSC), from his post Thursday, according to a source with knowledge of the personnel move.
 The White House confirmed the decision, but the reason behind it was not immediately clear.

 The two men had a long relationship that dated back to their Army service in Iraq and their shared mentor of retired Gen. David Petraeus, but they had been known to have butted heads during their short time together in the Donald Trump administration.